Ruibin-Liu/GPU-CpHMD-Docker/README.md

 ## Step 0.
 Contact us

 The Docker images are privately stored and only accessible with our permission.
-If you want to test or use our product, please contact us through our website [contact page](https://www.computchem.com/contact).
+If you want to test or use our product, please contact us through our website [contact page](https://www.computchem.com/contact) or email support@computchem.com directly.

 ## Step 1.
 Launch LambdaLabs Instance